xsoheilalizadeh/LinearRegression/README.md

 # LinearRegression

-Simple handcrafting implementation of linear regression + gradient descent optimization with tensorflow.
+Simple handcrafting and sequntial implementation of linear regression + gradient descent optimization with tensorflow.